H.S. FOOTBALL: Foxboro stopped short by Grafton in state semifinal

 “They were the glue that kept everything together,” Martinelli added of the senior class.
 “We didn’t have a whole lot of them, but the ones we had kept the young kids going, kept themselves going.
 At 0-3, never hung their heads and just kept working.
 It’s still a senior thing no matter who you have on the field.”

-The Warriors will have to turn the page quickly with a Hockomock League-Davenport Division title on the line against rival Mansfield High on Thanksgiving Day.
+The Warriors will have to turn the page quickly with a Hockomock League-Davenport Division title on the line against rival Mansfield High on Thanksgiving Day (see history, below).